longo-andrea/100-days-of-code/log.md

 - I also found useful the template tag in HTML, that allows to load a block of markup without that being render.
 The template content can be rendered lately.

 **Thoughts:** Tomorrow I'll going on with Vue tutorial.

+### Day 48: November 19, 2019

+**Today's Progress**:
+- Today I went on with Vue tutorial.
+I did more exercises with v-if and v-else, and did some comparision with v-show, and I got that v-show don't allow v-else directive.
+I learnt how to loops over the arrays and objects with Vue, and also loop over the nested objects.
+The v-for directive can accept different parameters, the first is the value, the second is the key (index for arrays), and the third parameter is the index (for objects).

+**Thoughts:** Tomorrow I'll going on with Vue tutorial.